intel-lab-lkp/linux/Documentation/process/maintainer-kvm-x86.rst

 Testing
 -------
-At a bare minimum, *all* patches in a series must build cleanly for KVM_INTEL=m KVM_AMD=m, and KVM_WERROR=y.
+At a bare minimum, *all* patches in a series must build cleanly for KVM_INTEL=m KVM_AMD=m, and WERROR=y.
 Building every possible combination of Kconfigs isn't feasible, but the more the merrier.
 KVM_SMM, KVM_XEN, PROVE_LOCKING, and X86_64 are particularly interesting knobs to turn.